sjd58/phronesis-backend/README.md

 # phronesis-backend
- Backend files for the phronesis application
+ This folder and repository contians files for the backend of the Phronesis application.

+ Built by Gregory Strom and Samuel Dickson

+ ## Development log:

+ 9/26/2022: Initial commit, folder and README files created.